-1.4 Plan Structure
+1.4 Plan structure

-General administrative information regarding this agglomeration zone is presented in section 2.
+General administrative information regarding this agglomeration zone is presented in Section 2.

-Section 3 then presents the overall picture with respect to NO2 levels in this agglomeration zone for the 2013 reference year of this air quality plan.
-This includes declaration of exceedance situations within the agglomeration zone and presentation of a detailed source apportionment for each exceedance situation.
+Section 3 then presents the overall picture with respect to NO_2 levels in this agglomeration zone for the 2015 reference year of this air quality plan.
+This includes a declaration of exceedance situations within the agglomeration zone and presentation of a detailed source apportionment for each exceedance situation.

-An overview of the measures already taken and to be taken within the agglomeration zone both before and after 2013 is given in section 4.
+An overview of the measures already taken and to be taken within the agglomeration zone both before and after 2015 is given in Section 4.

-Baseline modelled projections for 2020, 2025 and 2030 for each exceedance situation are presented in section 5.
-The baseline projections presented here include, where possible, the impact of measures that have already been taken and measures for which the relevant authority has made a firm commitment to take the measure(s).
+Baseline modelled projections for each year from 2017 to 2030 for each exceedance situation are presented in Section 5.
+The baseline projections presented here include, where possible, the impact of measures that have already been taken and measures for which the relevant authority has made a firm commitment to implement.
 However, it has not been possible to quantify the impact of all the measures.
 This section therefore also explains which measures have been quantified, and hence included in the model projections, and which measures have not been quantified.

-2 General information about the Zone
+2 General Information About the Zone